Periodontics

 It is our goal to do the best we can to save these teeth by performing such procedures as root planing, gingival (gum) surgery, guided tissue regeneration and, of course, professional dental cleaning and polishing.

-Periodontal Disease and Treatment
+Periodontal Disease Diagnosis and Treatment

 Severe periodontal disease